cdl-geneseo/geneseo-dictionary/S/Spoon.md

 # Spoon

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spoon

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 Verb: to cuddle or have intercourse in the position where two people lie on their sides, with one person's back against the other person's front.
 Example &quot;Can we spoon?&quot;